-The best ideas in an organizational setting often come through brainstorming.
-I love getting a group together and searching for new ideas or ways of doing things.
+The best ideas in an organizational setting often come by getting a group together and searching for new ideas or ways of doing things.
 My mindset is you can usually come up with better solutions if you put the right people in a room and let them throw lots of ideas on the table – even seemingly bad ideas (at least at first).

-Change spurs momentum.
-If you want to create some excitement around you, get a bunch of people in a room and brainstorm about some change ideas.
-If you are in a stuck or stale position…and want to see new growth…one recommendation I’d give is to organize a brainstorming session.
+The reality is change spurs momentum, so if you want to create some excitement around you, get a variety of people in a room and let the ideas flow freely.
+If you are in a stuck or stale position – and want to see new growth – one recommendation I’d give is to organize a session of ideation.

-But, you’ve got to be intentional to brainstorm successfully.
-You need enough people to establish a variety of thought.
+But, you’ve got to be intentional to be successful.
+You need enough people.
 (If you don’t have a large church staff, invite some lay people.
 And, inviting outside people is often a good idea even with large staffs.)
-You need the right people…people who will voice opinions, but will be positive-minded, cooperative and supportive of other people’s thoughts.
+You need the right people – people who will voice their own opinions, but will also be positive-minded, cooperative and supportive of other people’s thoughts.

-Specifically, there are certain phrases that cannot be heard in an effective meeting intended solely to generate ideas.
+Specifically, there are certain phrases, which cannot be heard in an effective meeting intended solely to generate ideas.
 They should be off limits.
 In fact, you might even give everyone the freedom to challenge when they hear one of these.

 - We’ve never done it that way.